 AI is an extremely broad topic, and there are plenty of conferences that focus on a subfield, such as the Association for Computational Linguistics (ACL) or the IEEE International Conference on Image Processing.
 You can delve into the conference program and presentation abstracts to make sure that the content is right for your level and interests.

 c.)
 You’re looking for job opportunities, or want to recruit new data scientists for your team.

-If you’re attending an AI conference to seek job opportunities, we’d recommend choosing a subject-focused event, where you might have a better chance of finding an employer who is looking for someone with your skill set.
+If you’re attending an AI conference in 2020 to seek job opportunities, we’d recommend choosing a subject-focused event, where you might have a better chance of finding an employer who is looking for someone with your skill set.
 The same goes for if you’re on the other side, looking to recruit new data scientists for your team.